A posteriori error control for a Discontinuous Galerkin approximation of a Keller-Segel model: Introduction

 A striking feature of the Keller-Segel system which motivates detailed investigations is the finite time blow-up of solutions \cite{Nagai1995}.
 Such singularities are expected in settings of dimension $d \geq 2$ when the initial cell population surpasses a certain threshold.
 For $d=2$, this threshold is on the total mass \cite{Gajewski_1998, Blanchet2006} and for $d \geq 3$, it depends on the maximal local concentration.
 For an overview on the Keller-Segel system, we refer to the review papers \cite{Horstmann2003, Horstmann2004}.

 For special initial data explicit formulas for blow up solutions exist but, in general, approximating solutions of this system with blow-up accurately is challenging.
 Several numerical methods have been developed over the years to tackle this issue.
-These methods include the fractional step method \cite{Tyson2000}, finite volume schemes \cite{Filbet2006, 2008Chertock}, and conservative upwind finite-element methods \cite{Saito_2007, 2013Strehl}.
+These methods include a fractional step method \cite{Tyson2000}, finite volume schemes \cite{Filbet2006, 2008Chertock}, and finite-element methods \cite{Saito_2007, 2013Strehl}.
 Additionally, \cite{Epshteyn2008/09, Li2017} employed discontinuous Galerkin methods, and \cite{2005Budd} utilized a moving mesh method.

 More generally, solutions to chemotaxis systems frequently display strong growth of cell density close to some point or curve.
 Indeed, the system may not only exhibit blow-up but it may also develop other `spiky' structures.
 Resolving such highly localized structures on uniform meshes is, arguably, inefficient and there has been an intense interest in the development of (mesh) adaptive numerical schemes \cite{Chertock2019, Sulman2019} with the goal of increasing accuracy and efficiency.
-Several heuristic strategies for mesh adaptation can be found in the literature, e.g., \cite{Sulman2019} presents an adaptive moving mesh finite element method, using a coordinate transformation to concentrate grid nodes in regions of large solution variations, and \cite{Chertock2019}, which proposes a semi-discrete adaptive moving mesh finite-volume upwind method, enhancing resolution in blow-up regions by increasing the density of mesh nodes.
+Several heuristic strategies for mesh adaptation can be found in the literature.
+For example, \cite{Sulman2019} presents an adaptive moving mesh finite element method that uses a coordinate transformation to concentrate grid nodes in regions of large solution variations.
+Similarly, \cite{Chertock2019} proposes a semi-discrete adaptive moving mesh finite-volume upwind method, which enhances resolution in blow-up regions by increasing the density of mesh nodes.
 To the best of our knowledge, mesh adaptation based on a posteriori error estimates has not been investigated.
 The goal of this work is to provide a basis for such investigations.
 At the same time, our results provide rigorous error control of simulations.